 Collaborative Divorce & Mediation

-Litigation is expensive.
 Even though divorces are varied, many family law disputes are resolved before commencing a trial.
-Some are settled after trial has commenced but before it is concluded – resulting in even greater expense as your attorney will have fully prepared for your trial, which typically involves a substantial amount of prep time in advance of the trial.
+Some are settled after trial has commenced but before it is concluded – resulting in even greater expense as your family law attorney will have fully prepared for your trial, which typically involves a substantial amount of prep time in advance of the trial.
 Settlements can help families reduce the burdens on their emotions, time, and finances.
 Collaborative divorce and mediation are non-adversarial approaches that recognize that a court proceeding is not always the best way for a marriage to end.
-The goal of both is to minimize conflict and create an agreement that both parties find satisfactory.
-In addition to helping clients from Monmouth County and beyond through these processes, the family law attorneys of Goldstein Law Group serve as arbitrators, mediators, and facilitators in collaborative law and mediation proceedings.
+In addition to helping clients through these processes, the Middlesex and Monmouth County collaborative divorce lawyers at Goldstein Law Group serve as arbitrators, mediators, and facilitators in collaborative law and mediation proceedings.

 In traditional family law litigation, clients and their attorneys try to "win" on various points: child custody, child support, alimony, and property division.
 The process and all judgments are, however, ultimately in the court's control.
 Collaborative law is a private process tailored towards spouses' needs that is non-adversarial.
 In general, this private process is intended to involve less pain (financial and emotional) and acrimony than a traditional divorce, which can be particularly important when children are involved.
 It is designed to afford the two spouses with more control over the process and their feelings about it.